logicahealth/sandbox-community-edition/README.md

 # Sandbox Community Edition
 Repository for the free community edition of the sandbox

-Installation
+##Installation
 The following document will outline downloading and installing the Logica Sandbox Community Edition and getting it running.
 This document is broken into four sections.
 An “Overview” which outlines what is required to get the system running and then three installation sections… one each for MacOS, Linux, and Windows installations.
 Versions of the operating systems used and tested and the versions of any tools will be explicitly stated where appropriate.
 We recognize tools change over time and the content of this document may be out-of-date by the time you read this.
 We hope to give you enough information to adjust to new versions as needed.
 Some of the information in this document may seem remedial but we are including it anyway for those who may not be as familiar with the command line and other tools involved in the setup.
 NOTE: The community edition is currently using HAPI 4.2.0.
 The Enterprise edition currently running online will soon be at HAPI 5.2.0.
 WARNING: Follow these instructions VERY carefully.
 If you miss a step… you will likely get pages and pages of errors.

-Overview
+##Overview
 Running the sandbox locally on any OS requires the following:
-Docker (tested with Docker Desktop v3.0.4)
+* Docker (tested with Docker Desktop v3.0.4)
-MySQL container populated from sql scripts
+* MySQL container populated from sql scripts
-Keycloak server container
+* Keycloak server container
-Sandbox containers
+* Sandbox containers
-FHIR server containers
+* FHIR server containers

 In the current configuration there will be a total of 8 containers.
 These containers listen on specific network TCP ports as described in the next section.

 Setting up the networking environment on your machine:
 The sandbox makes use of the following TCP ports and may conflict with services already running on your system:
-3001 - http (user interface) server
+* 3001 - http (user interface) server
-3306 - MySQL 5.7 database server
+* 3306 - MySQL 5.7 database server
-8060 - OAuth server
+* 8060 - OAuth server
-8070 - FHIR R4 server
+* 8070 - FHIR R4 server
-8078 - FHIR DSTU2 server
+* 8078 - FHIR DSTU2 server
-8079 - FHIR STU3 server
+* 8079 - FHIR STU3 server
-8080 - Keycloak authentication server
+* 8080 - Keycloak authentication server
-12000 - Sandbox manager server
+* 12000 - Sandbox manager server

 Stop any current services running on these ports before running the containers.
 A script to check for anything listening on these ports (check-ports.sh and check-ports.bat) is included in the community-edition.zip file.
 Most conflicts will occur when a developer has something running on one of these ports.
 If you have a MySQL server running you will likely get a conflict on port 3306.

 The sandbox also uses a number of internal redirects built into the user interface requiring modification of the hosts file (/etc/hosts on macOS and linux)

-127.0.0.1 keycloak
+* 127.0.0.1 keycloak
-127.0.0.1 sandbox-mysql
+* 127.0.0.1 sandbox-mysql
-127.0.0.1 sandbox-manager-api
+* 127.0.0.1 sandbox-manager-api
-127.0.0.1 reference-auth
+* 127.0.0.1 reference-auth
-127.0.0.1 dstu2
+* 127.0.0.1 dstu2
-127.0.0.1 stu3
+* 127.0.0.1 stu3
-127.0.0.1 r4
+* 127.0.0.1 r4

 This tells the web browser on the local machine that, for example, “http://r4/”  will be found listening on the local machine… assuming the container is running.
 Installation directory:
-	The docker-compose.yml file, sql data files, and handy scripts will be installed into the /Users/Shared/community-edition.
-NOTE: If you are installing a new version you will need to rename the old folder to something else.
-Example:
-	cd /Users/Shared
-	mv community-edition community-edition.old

-MacOS Install
+## MacOS Install

 OSX Install (tested under macOS Catalina 10.15.7):
 There are two options to install Docker Desktop.
 Either install it by going to the website, downloading it, and running the dmg file… or install “homebrew” and then use homebrew to install it.
 For the minimum… just install Docker Desktop.
 Homebrew is a package manager for installing all sorts of tools and utilities… but you may not want it.
 If docker is already installed please skip ahead to setting it up to give the containers enough memory.